In prior lessons you learned that you were an alien, and you learned that you are not a citizen. Perhaps you would want to know why.

 In 1887 the Supreme Court in Baldwin v.
 Franks 7 S.Ct.
 656, 662; 120 U.S. 678, 690 found that:

-“In the constitution and laws of the United States the word `citizen’ is generally, if not always, used in a political sense… It is so used in section 1 of article 14 of the amendments of the constitution…”
+“In the constitution and laws of the United States the word `citizen’ is generally, if not always, used in a political sense… It is so used in § 1 of Article XIV of the amendments of the Constitution,… [NOT] the same thing as resident, inhabitant, or person.”

 So what rights does a 14th Amendment citizen have?